Who can press records with Holiday Records?

 Although Holiday Records are looking forward to pressing vinyl records for any artist, we hope to place emphasis and support the local music scene.
 We hope to further inspire the vinyl record resurgence in New Zealand.

-(1) Fill out our order form with all the required fields filled.
+(1) Please fill out our order form with all the required fields filled.
 If special requests for pressing or packaging are needed, please indicate in the ‘Notes’ field at the bottom of the order page.

-(3) Once the audio and artwork is approved and your deposit is paid, your job is officially put in our production queue.
+(3) Once the audio and artwork files are submitted and approved and your deposit is paid, your job is officially put in our production queue.

 (4) Once we have completed your job, we will email you to confirm with the final invoice to be paid.
 If shipping is required, your final invoice will include these costs.
 Once the final invoice is paid, your records can be picked up or we can ship them anywhere in the world!

 Do you offer packaging?

 Yes - please find all the information on what standard packaging we offer on our Packaging page.

 We can also work with our local printers to accommodate any special packaging requests that you may have e.g. gold foiling, embossing etc. So feel free to enquire if you are looking to make your project extra special.

 What are the artwork design requirements for packaging?